 Similarly, a small percentage of men regret having a vasectomy or experience a feeling of loss or sadness after the operation.
-These feelings can lead to difficulties with sexual performance.
+These feelings can lead to difficulties with sexual performance and decrease libido.

 This isn’t to say that every man’s post-vasectomy sexual problems are “all in his head,” but it’s important that men consider the possibility that the source of their problems is unrelated to their vasectomy.